2022 United Kingdom heatwaves: Aftermath

 Weather forecasters from the BBC, Met Office and the Royal Meteorological Society were subjected to online abuse and questioned validity over their coverage of the heatwave, most prompted by reports that linked it to climate change.

-On 19 July, steep lapse rates in the mid troposphere associated with the plume of hot air led to the development of a line of elevated dry thunderstorms that initiated along a cold front, affecting mostly southern England, progressing eastwards throughout the day and overnight.
+On 19 July, steep lapse rates in the mid troposphere associated with the plume of hot air led to the development of a line of elevated dry thunderstorms that initiated along a cold front ahead of an approaching upper trough, affecting southern England.
 These storms produced very little precipitation, with accumulations of just 1-2mm in places.
-This, combined with frequent cloud-to-ground lightning and tinder dry vegetation, created additional fire hazards.
+This, combined with frequent cloud-to-ground lightning and dry vegetation, created additional fire hazards.
 Several thousand lightning strikes were detected, causing at least one residential fire.

 On 3 August, Marks and Spencer announced that it would stop selling disposable barbecues "to help protect open spaces and reduce the risk of fires".
 Their decision followed calls by London Fire Brigade for retailers to stop selling them.
 Along with Aldi and Waitrose, who stopped in March over concern about the impact of their use on the environment, Sainsbury's and Tesco joined the list of supermarkets to stop selling disposable barbecues on 11 August, and were followed by Morrisons and the Co-op the next day.

 August heatwave

 Another heatwave began on 9 August.
-An amber extreme heat weather warning for most of England and Wales was put in place, as well as a level 3 heat health alert for central and southern England and a level 2 alert for northern England.
+An amber extreme-heat weather warning for most of England and Wales was put in place, as well as a level 3 heat health alert for central and southern England and a level 2 alert for northern England.

 In August, Tom Morgan, a Met Office meteorologist, said that "temperatures will not go as high as they did during July" but will last over "a prolonged period" with "temperatures in the low-30s".
 On 8 August the UK Health Security Agency issued a level 3 heat health alert for central and southern England effective from 9 to 13 August, which was later extended to 14 August.

 The highest temperature recorded in the UK on 11 August was 34.2 C in Wiggonholt, West Sussex.
 The London Fire Brigade assistant commissioner said that in the first week of August 2021 they attended 42 grassland and wildland fires, whilst in the same week in 2022 they attended 340, an increase of over 700%.

 On 13 August, a set of safety barriers on the A63 road at South Cave buckled in the heat, less than a year after being installed the previous winter.
+A station near Crawley in West Sussex recorded 34.9 C, the highest temperature of the heatwave.

 The highest temperature on 14 August was 34.1 C, recorded in Charlwood, Surrey.